cyrinux/waybar-eyes/README.md

 This is a waybar applet to help you keeping your eyes.

-This will try to detect your face and indicate you in waybar if you are stuck to your screen for too much time.
+This will try to detect your face and indicate you in waybar if you are stuck to your screen since too long time.
 This add a new eye in the bar every 15 minutes if a face is detected.
 This eyes number in the bar will decrease if you take a pause.